barbazul/1kfa/mod_guide_player.md

 another choice is available: "the weapon is damaged".

-The RECEIVE CARDS tag: when a player chooses this card during character creation or Study Under a Master, they also recieve 1 magic item of their choice.
+The RECEIVE CARDS tag: when a player chooses this card during character creation or Study Under a Master, they also receive 1 magic item of their choice.